NxPKG/khulnasoft-docs/content/stream/_partials/_prereqs.md

 {{<Aside type="note">}}

-Before you can play videos, you must first [upload a video to Cloudflare Stream](/stream/uploading-videos/) or be [actively streaming to a live input](/stream/stream-live)
+Before you can play videos, you must first [upload a video to Khulnasoft Stream](/stream/uploading-videos/) or be [actively streaming to a live input](/stream/stream-live)

 {{</Aside>}}